 - At least ten years of experience - Registered professional engineer. - M.S. or higher in geotechnical engineering. - Demonstrated experience in geotechnical studies and design of stabilizing dunes, bluffs, and beach berms. - Familiar with geotechnical practices used in North Carolina.

 Technical areas related to economics (1 expert):

-- At least ten years of experience - M.S. or higher in economics. - Experience in coastal economic evaluation and flood risk evaluation. - Familiarity with the BEACH-fx program required.
+- At least ten years of experience

+- M.S. or higher in economics.

+- Experience in coastal economic evaluation and flood risk evaluation.

 Technical areas related to coastal engineering (1 expert):